mku11/Salmon-AES-CTR/README.md

 Or view a [**Live Web Demo**](https://mku11.github.io/Salmon-Vault/demo) on your browser.

 **Package Management**
-To learn how to integrate the Salmon library packages into your project with Maven, Gradle, or VS Studio see [Package Management](https://github.com/mku11/Salmon-AES-CTR/blob/main/docs/Package_Management.md)
+To learn how to integrate Salmon into your project with Maven, Gradle, or VS Studio see [Package Management](https://github.com/mku11/Salmon-AES-CTR/blob/main/docs/Package_Management.md)

 **Specifications**
 Want to know more about Salmon specs and subprojects?